 Sciatica happens when the sciatic nerve becomes pinched.
 This is usually caused by a herniated disk in your spine or a bone spur on your vertebrae.
 The nerve can be compressed by tumors or damaged by diseases like diabetes, too.

 Risk factors for sciatica include:

-- Obesity increases the stress on your spine and excess body weight can cause your spine to change and that can trigger sciatica.
+- Obesity increases the stress on your spine, and excess body weight can cause your spine to change, which can trigger sciatica.

-- Occupations that tell you to twist your back, carry heavy loads or drive a vehicle for long periods of time may cause sciatica too.
+- Occupations that tell you to twist your back, carry heavy loads, or drive a vehicle for long periods may cause sciatica.
 Sedentary lifestyles can worsen and cause sciatica as well.

 - Loss of feeling in the leg that’s affected.